Muzietto/geiesmonads/README.md

 New with RELEASE 2.1
 --------------------
-Maybe and State in ECMAScript 6.
+Maybe, Either, State, StateMaybe and StateEither in ECMAScript 6.
 Verify whether your browser can run the code.

+NB: This repo has been tested on FF.
 Mocha test runner.

+Define a State monad that manages errors (in a sense like Maybe): if an error/problem occurs during the "do" computation, it is signalled and propagated by bind.
+ - Step 1) The presence of a None indicates an error has occurred -> StateMaybe monad
+ - Step 2) The error should propagate carrying a string which describes what occurred -> StateEither monad

+See files geiesmonads_StateMaybe.js and geiesmonads_stateMaybeTest.js.

 Download/clone and doubleclick one of the HTML files.